HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ### Local AI technologies

 The limitations of cloud-based systems can be addressed by migrating inference to the client via local AI technologies, [referred to as Web AI](https://developer.chrome.com/blog/io24-web-ai-wrapup#:~:text=Web%20AI%20is%20a%20set%20of%20technologies%20and%20techniques%20to%20use%20machine%20learning%20\(ML\)%20models%2C%20client%2Dside%20in%20a%20web%20browser%20running%20on%20a%20device%27s%20CPU%20or%20GPU.).
 Since models are downloaded to the user's system, their *weights* (internal model parameters) cannot be kept a secret.
-As a result, this approach is mostly used in combination with open-weights models, which are <a hreflang="en" href="https://www.vellum.ai/llm-leaderboard">typically less powerful</a> than their commercial, cloud-based, closed-weights counterparts. <a hreflang="en" href="https://epoch.ai/data-insights/open-weights-vs-closed-weights-models">According to Epoch AI</a>, open-weights models lag behind state-of-the-art by around three months on average (see figure below).
+As a result, this approach is mostly used in combination with open-weight models, which are <a hreflang="en" href="https://www.vellum.ai/llm-leaderboard">typically less powerful</a> than their commercial, cloud-based, closed-weight counterparts. <a hreflang="en" href="https://epoch.ai/data-insights/open-weights-vs-closed-weights-models">According to Epoch AI</a>, open-weight models lag behind state-of-the-art by around three months on average (see figure below).

 {{ figure_markup(
   content="3 months",